Nslookup.exe keeps popping up, uses high CPU, is it virus?

 What is system32 nslookup.exe?

 Nslookup.exe is a real file that’s part of Microsoft Windows.
 It stands for “name server lookup.”
 This tool helps find the address for websites (like translating a phonebook number) so your computer can visit websites or send emails.
-You’ll find nslookup.exe in the System32 folder, which is super important for Windows to work right.
+You’ll find nslookup.exe in the System32 folder, which is very important for Windows to work right.

 What is System32 nslookup.exe